As a small business owner, do you have employee issues? Do you have a recruitment strategy?

 Investing a little more effort at the beginning of the hiring process can save a lot of money and future frustrations.

-Tip 1 – Have a recruitment strategy – Although it may be obvious to those business that have one, many small business do not plan for hiring employees.
+Tip 1 – Have a recruitment strategy – Although it may be obvious to the businesses that have one, many small businesses do not plan for hiring employees.
 The plan should include a clear description of the job and realistic performance expectations.
 It is very important to communicate the vision and strategy of the business to potential hires.
 The business owner needs to know if the potential hire does not buy into the vision of the company before a hiring commitment is made.

 Involving the team can save the owner time by sharing the efforts to filter through and do initial interviews with the applicants, while still keeping the final hiring decision with the owner.